juan-vg/perdigueros-tweetmanager/backend/README.md

 ### Configuration

-There is a [config file](config.js) that enables you to configure the API URL.
+There is a [config file](config.js) that enables you to configure the PTM URL and other options.

 ### Install the dependencies and run the backend application